 Currently, everyone in the state pays the same income tax rate of 4.63 percent.
 This measure would change the tax tables and rates people pay.
-Individuals and joint filers making less than $150,000 would see their rates go up by .37 percent to 5 percent.
-Those earning $150,000 or more would see in cremental increases topping out at 3.62 percent for those making more than $500,000 for a total rate of 8.25 percent.
+Individuals and joint filers making less than $150,000 would see their rates stay the same.
+Those earning $150,000 or more would see incremental increases topping out at a 8.25 percent for those making more than $500,000.
 The corporate tax rate – for all earners – would go up 1.37 percent to 6 percent.
 These income tax and corporate tax increases would be dedicated to public school funding.

 The other part of Amendment 73 is a change to property taxes.

 Under the current property tax formula, the rate used to calculate assessed values will drop next year to 6.1 percent.
 This measure would raise the residential rate to 7.0 percent – and keep it there.
 The nonresidential rate (commercial property tax rate) would be lowered from 29 percent to 24 percent.

 These changes to property tax calculations would only apply to school district funding (making it even more fun to figure out your taxes).

 The pro and con arguments for this ballot measure are almost as tangled as the measure itself.
 For example, on the pro side, some argue this amendment provides long overdue relief for commercial property owners who have historically paid a much larger piece of the property tax pie.
 On the other side, some question the fairness of giving commercial property tax owners a break at the expense of residential property owners.